 Current Conditions Update

-- The medium-range outlooks from the Climate Prediction Center for the 6-10- and 8-14-day periods (September 23 – October 1) continue to show strong probabilities toward warmer than normal temperatures and near to below normal precipitation.
+- The medium-range outlooks from the Climate Prediction Center for the 6-10- and 8-14-day periods (October 7 – 15) show strong probabilities toward warmer than normal temperatures and a slight tilt toward above normal precipitation.

 Updates provided by: